gaurav270401/Blog-WebAPP/README.md

    PORT=3001
   MONGODB_URI=your_mongodb_connection_string
   SECRET_KEY=your_secret_key_for_jwt
-5. Update the client configuration in client/src/config.js if you change want to change the api for the backend.
+5. Update the client configuration in client/src/config.js if you want to change the API for the backend.
 6. Start the server.
 7. Start the client.
 8. Open your browser and go to http://localhost:3000 to use the application.